 The annual IBMA Bluegrass Festival takes over Raleigh every September, bathing the city in bluegrass pickers from all over the country.
 While performers command stages across the city, you're just as likely to hear impromptu jam sessions on street corners or in hotel lobbies.
 If your tastes run more indie, Hopscotch Festival has attracted a diverse array of performers for over 10 years, and J. Cole's Dreamville Festival has quickly established itself as one of the premier hip-hop festivals in the country.

 The past is celebrated throughout the city’s museums.
 In fact, Raleigh is often nicknamed the Smithsonian of the South.
-Museums like the North Carolina Museum of History walks visitors through the state’s diverse history.
-The City of Raleigh Museum, housed in the 1874 Briggs Building, defines the heritage and culture of the area.
-Ancient times are celebrated at the North Carolina Museum of Natural Sciences, full of fossilized dinosaurs and skeletons of giant creatures from the past.
+Museums like the North Carolina Museum of History walks visitors through the state’s fascinating past.
+The City of Raleigh Museum, housed in the 1874 Briggs Building, showcases the heritage and culture of the area.
+The North Carolina Museum of Natural Sciences, full of fossilized dinosaurs and skeletons of giant creatures is a treat for adults and budding archaeologists alike.

 Interested in learning more about the city?
 Feel free to tailor your research and dive in more deeply on Raleigh topics that appeal and relate to you.